openstack-infra/nodepool/doc/source/operation.rst

 Nodepool to delete any images uploaded to that provider, not upload any new ones, and stop booting new nodes on the provider.
 You can then let the nodes go through their normal lifecycle.
-Once all nodes hove been deleted you remove the config from nodepool for that provider entirely (though leaving it in this state is effectively the same and makes it easy to turn the provider back on).
+Once all nodes have been deleted you remove the config from nodepool for that provider entirely (though leaving it in this state is effectively the same and makes it easy to turn the provider back on).